This 24-Minute Money Challenge is Perfect For People Stuck at Home

 If you have credit card debt, you know.
 The anxiety, the interest rates, the fear you’re never going to escape…

 And the truth is, your credit card company doesn’t really care.
 It’s just getting rich by ripping you off with high interest rates.
 But right now is the perfect time to take action.
-A website called AmOne wants to help.
+This website wants to help.

-AmOne won’t make you stand in line or call your bank, either — you can do this from your couch.
+You won’t need to stand in line or call your bank, either — you can do this from your couch.
 And if you’re worried you won’t qualify, it’s free to check online.

 It takes just two minutes, and it could help you pay off your debt years faster.